-The City's workforce consists of people employed on a continuing, fixed term and casual basis, supplemented from time to time with agency staff.
+The City's workforce consists of people employed on a continuing, fixed term and casual basis, supplemented with agency workers.

-Contingent staff (casual employees and labour hire/agency staff) meet fluctuating demand for seasonal work or major events such as New Year's Eve.
+Contingent staff (casual employees and agency workers) meet fluctuating demand for seasonal work or major events such as New Year's Eve.

-On 30 June 2022, there were 1,778 non-casual employees, of which 91.9% were employed on a permanent basis and 8.1% were employed on fixed terms.
-In addition, there were 199 casual employees.
+At 30 June 2023, there were 1,814 non-casual employees, of which 92.9% were employed on a permanent basis and 7.1% were employed on fixed terms.
+In addition, there were 219 casual employees.

-85.8% of employees are employed full-time as shown in the graph below.
+86.1% of employees are employed full-time as shown in the graph below.